 Edith and her son luckily survived the onslaught of WWII.
 Edith spent the final decades of her life in California, briefly returning to the Philippines for the Constabulary band’s 50th anniversary in 1952.
 She died in 1996 at the ripe old age of 101.

-Walter Jr., meanwhile, was commissioned as infantry officer in June 1945, served as an artillery captain during the Korean War, and joined the National Guard until his retirement in 1969.
+Walter Jr., meanwhile, was commissioned as an infantry officer in June 1945, served as an artillery captain during the Korean War, and joined the National Guard until his retirement in 1969.
 He died in California in 1998, only two years after his mother passed away.

 The members of the pre-war Philippine Constabulary Band, mostly forgotten, were among the WWII casualties.
 Their deaths led to the inevitable disbandment of the group, which later resurfaced after the war as part of the Philippine Army.